budiardjo/practice-python3-datastructure/README.md

 # practice-python3-datastructure
-this repo it is just for killing time.
+this repo it is just for killing time. i am really bad right know to using python i had bought this book by kenneth lambert its so fascinating book